filotimo-project/.github/profile/README.md

 - `sudo` inherits locale settings and QT/KDE environment variables.
 - Fonts are reconfigured as such: the default serif typeface is IBM Plex Serif, the default sans-serif typeface is Inter Variable, and the default monospace typeface is IBM Plex Mono.
 - `vm.max_map_count` is increased to `2147483642`, mainly improving compatibility with some Windows games.
-- `zram` is configured differently to stock Fedora:
+- `zram` is configured differently to stock Fedora, with the following options set:
 ```
 vm.swappiness = 180
 vm.watermark_boost_factor = 0
 vm.watermark_scale_factor = 125
 vm.page-cluster = 0
+vm.vfs_cache_pressure=66
 ```
-are all set, improving performance with zram, which is configured [to 2 times the system memory amount](https://issuetracker.google.com/issues/227605780).
+, improving performance with zram, which is configured [to 2 times the system memory amount](https://issuetracker.google.com/issues/227605780).
 This should significantly improve responsiveness on memory-constrained systems, and even slightly improve things on normal systems. zram is a much more desirable and much faster alternative to disk-based swap, which other distros such as Mint use.
 See https://github.com/ublue-os/bazzite/issues/1570 and https://github.com/pop-os/default-settings/pull/163
-- TuneD is configured to not change swappiness.
+- `zram` automatically uses `zstd` instead of the default `lzo-rle` on systems with 16GiB of RAM or below, significantly increasing the compression ratio, albeit with a less significant performance penalty.
 - Some environment variables are set to improve NVIDIA compatibility with Firefox, and to improve the experience with OBS Studio.
 - An environment variable is set which fixes wonky font rendering on HiDPI screens with KDE.
 - Users can mount drives without authentication (through graphical interfaces), which also fixes the KDE automounter.